Mitrichius/WishlistJS/README.md

 - `date`

 ## Contributing
-If you find a bug or have an idea for a feature, feel free to write an issue.
+If you find a bug or have an idea for a feature, feel free to write an issue or make a PR.

 ## TODO
 See [issues](https://github.com/Mitrichius/wishlist/issues).